edouardlicn123/Wallpaper-pack-for-HaikuOS/README.md

 A collection of photo wallpapers for HaikuOS,All in 4K.

 It contains hpkg file for HaikuOS.

-~~It looks like there are some bugs that you need to run "package create -b 123.hpkg" first,or I may say you need to make a temp package in this git dir.~~DO NOT EDIT IT IN WINDOWS.
+<del>It looks like there are some bugs that you need to run "package create -b 123.hpkg" first,or I may say you need to make a temp package in this git dir.</del>DO NOT EDIT IT IN WINDOWS.

 If you have more Hi-res photos for wallpapers,just mail to edouardlicn@gmail.com

+Thanks for the great help of michel@Inside Haiku Apps